 Heather Watkins’ work explores the nature and possibilities of the drawn line – materially and symbolically.
 Working with ink, cord, thread, cloth, and paper, she submits these materials to many cycles of saturation, compression, intertwining, and transference.
 Through these physical processes, she investigates phenomena such as flow, stasis, circulation, and gravity.
 Her work takes many forms: sculpture, drawing, text-based work, printmaking, and artist’s books.

-Her work has been shown in numerous exhibitions regionally and nationally, most recently at PDX Contemporary Art, Portland, Oregon; the Portland Art Museum, Portland, Oregon; the lumber room, Portland, Oregon; The Art Gym, Marylhurst, Oregon; Hoffman Gallery at Oregon College of Art and Craft; and Nine Gallery, Portland, Oregon.
-Her work is held in both private and public collections including the Portland Art Museum, the Miller Meigs Collection, the Regional Arts and Culture Council’s Portable Works Collection, the Collection of Jordan D. Schnitzer, and Rhode Island School of Design Artist’s Book Collection.
-She has been the recipient of grants from Oregon Arts Commission, The Ford Family Foundation, and Regional Arts & Culture Council, and has been awarded residencies at Caldera, in Sisters, Oregon, and at Em Space Book Arts Center in Portland.
+Her work has been shown in numerous exhibitions, at venues including: PDX Contemporary Art, Portland, OR; Portland Art Museum, Portland, OR; Planthouse Gallery, New York, NY; the lumber room, Portland, OR; The Art Gym, Marylhurst, Oregon; and Nine Gallery, Portland, OR.
+Her work is held in both private and public collections including the Portland Art Museum, the Miller Meigs Collection, the Regional Arts and Culture Council’s Portable Works Collection, the Collection of Jordan D. Schnitzer, Portland State University, and Rhode Island School of Design Artist’s Book Collection.
+She has been the recipient of grants from Oregon Arts Commission, The Ford Family Foundation, and Regional Arts & Culture Council, and has been awarded residencies at Caldera, at the Sitka Center for Art & Ecology; Oregon College of Art and Craft; and at Em Space Book Arts Center.
 Watkins holds an MFA from the Rhode Island School of Design.